CRAWFORD COUNTY FAIR

 If cars do not have a number on them, they will NOT run.
 Every can needs a 20x20 roof sign!

-PASSENGERS ARE NOT ALLOWED IN MINI CARS, MINI TRUCKS, AND TEAM CARS!
+PASSENGERS ARE NOT ALLOWED IN MINI CARS, MINI TRUCKS!
 ALL OTHER CLASSES MAY HAVE PASSENGERS!

 All classes can use an unlimited amount of number 9 wire double strand anywhere on the car outboard of radiator.
 (No number 9 wire may be used on suspension unless otherwise noted in a specific class.)